 - Unique techniques Lea has created over the years in self-treatments

-Energy/Spiritual work intuitively and innately incorporated in all sessions:
+Energy/Spiritual work intuitively and innately incorporated in most sessions:

 - Medical QiGong